BenjaminSchwenker/tbsw/README_X0.md

 which was explained here and change it accordingly in order to generate radiation length images of your DUTs.
 The most important changes are the following

-   * You will have to use .raw files recorded during the test beam instead of simulated .slcio files.
+   * You will want to use .raw files recorded during the test beam instead of simulated .slcio files.
 This change is not requiring any manual changes, you just have to use another steering-files folder (steering-files/x0-tb)
    * The gear files in x0-tb, describing the telescope geometry, should be changed according to the real setup
    * Some changes in the x0 cfg files might be necessary (changing the measurement areas during the X0 calibration etc.)